aitomarabdeljalil/TokenizeArt/documentation/documentation.md

 - **Testnets**: Deploy on testnets like Sepolia or Goerli for testing.
 - **Mainnet**: Deploy on Ethereum mainnet for production, ensuring sufficient gas and secure metadata hosting.
 - **Tools**: Use Remix, Hardhat, or Foundry for deployment and testing.

-## License
-The `TokenizeArt` contract is licensed under the MIT License.